weecology/retriever-website/source/index.md

 footer: true
 ---

-## Finding data is one thing.
-Getting it ready to use is another.
-EcoData Retriever does the work so that you can focus on doing science.
+## We handle the data so you can focus on the science

 Most ecological datasets do not adhere to any agreed-upon standards in format, data structure or method of access.
 As a result acquiring and